Q: “When will I receive my book allowance?”

 Q: “How do I apply for the Yellow Ribbon Program?”

-A: Every July, towards the end of the month, each student that is charged out-of-state tuition and who is 100% eligible for the Post 9/11 GI Bill will receive an email from the AU Veterans Resource Center.
-This email will include a date and time that the Yellow Ribbon Application will be email to the student.
+A: Once you are admitted to Auburn University and have received a student Id# you can apply online for the YRP.
+Click on GI Bill Programs and then CH33 Post 9/11 GI Bill and look under the YRP section for the link.
 Once you complete the application, the Veterans Resource Center will note the date and time it was turned in and assign the application a number.
-When the summer term ends, the Veterans Resource Center will determine if there are any openings to award new recipients.
+You will be added to a waiting list and after each term ends, the Veterans Resource Center will determine if there are any openings to award new recipients.
 If a current Yellow Ribbon recipient graduates or fails to maintain satisfactory academic progress, a new applicant is eligible to receive the YRP and will be selected in the order we received the application.
 An email will be sent to those awarded.

 Q: “If I fail a class or if a receive a “D” in a class that requires a “C” or better, will the Post 9/11 GI Bill pay for me to retake it?